jasonbitterman/journal-club-assistant/README.md

 In this situation, the program will only generate the Summary information from the paper (e.g. study aim, intervention details, subjects, results, etc.).

-## Examples
-Journal Club Assistant was asked to create a summary of a PDF of this classic New England Journal of Medicine article on the DASH diet: https://www.nejm.org/doi/full/10.1056/NEJM199704173361601.
-The generated file is available at [examples/NEJM DASH_summary.md](examples/NEJM%20DASH_summary.md)

-Another example: Journal Club Assistant was provided a more recent NEJM article regarding intraarterial alteplase for acute ischemic stroke (https://www.nejm.org/doi/full/10.1056/NEJMoa1411587).
-The generated file is available at [examples/NEJM MRCLEAN RCT_summary.md](examples/NEJM%20MRCLEAN%20RCT_summary.md)